cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

 member.
 As soon as you start working on this and there is text already in the repository, please augment your issue with the url to the document.

-TAs will also provide issues that are labeld with `open` that you can take.
+TAs will also provide issues that are labeled with `open` that you can take.
 Once you take it change the label to `community`.
 Note that the Assignment 2 must be a significant contribution.
 Multiple smaller once could add up to a significant contribution.